-8 Ecommerce Analytics Tools You Should Know About
+8 Ecommerce Analytics Tools You Should Know About in 2019

-Analytics system has become an indispensable tool for a marketer, CEO, SEO pro etc. It not only provides the data on how many views a specific page or site got, but can help measure how successful are certain marketing campaigns (from social media to sale newsletter), track visitors’ behaviour on specific pages and even signal about problems on most crucial pages that should be solved immediately.
+Analytics system has become an indispensable tool for a marketer, CEO, SEO pro etc. It not only provides the data on how many views a specific page or site got but can help measure how successful are certain marketing campaigns (from social media to sale newsletter), track visitors’ behavior on specific pages and even signal about problems on most crucial pages that should be solved immediately.
 However, don’t be deceived if you think that the system provides the aforementioned data in plain language.
 In fact, it gathers the necessary data that should be interpreted to get the idea of how things are going with your e-store.

-- e-Commerce tracking (products, orders, cart update, product and category page views)
+- eCommerce tracking (products, orders, cart update, product and category page views)

 - integration plugins for Magento, Prestashop, Zen Cart, VirtueMart and osCommerce

-- advanced e-Commerce reports, including e-Commerce activity log (visits that lead to conversion and abandoned shopping carts etc.)
+- advanced eCommerce reports, including eCommerce activity log (visits that lead to conversion and abandoned shopping carts etc.)